developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Note that the Action value ***OS Downgrade*** can only be used to perform a Downgrade operation on devices with Android 8.0 and later.
 Furthermore, if the provided ZIP file attempts to do an Upgrade, the Upgrade DOES NOT occur.

-### Firmware Over The Air Configuration - Mode Manual Action Enterprise Reset SUW Bypass
+### Mode Manual Action Enterprise Reset SUW Bypass

 This Managed Configuration allows an Administrator using an EMM to specify whether the Setup Wizard (SUW) is bypassed on GMS devices when performing an Enterprise Reset, and should be specified only if the Action value ***Enterprise Reset*** is chosen for the Managed Configuration **Firmware Over The Air Configuration - Action**.

-### Firmware Over The Air Configuration - Mode Manual Action OS Upgrade Suppress Reboot
+### Mode Manual Action OS Upgrade Suppress Reboot

 This Managed Configuration allows an Administrator using an EMM to specify whether the automatic reboot that would normally be performed following the successful completion of an A/B Upgrade should be suppressed, and should be specified only if the Action value ***OS Upgrade*** is chosen for the Managed Configuration **Firmware Over The Air Configuration - Action**.
 Note that if the automatic reboot is suppressed, reboot might still be required to activate the new OS following the A/B Upgrade.
 Performance of that reboot at a suitable time becomes the responsibility of the EMM choosing to suppress it.

-### Firmware Over The Air Configuration - Mode Manual Action OS Update/Upgrade/Downgrade File
+### Mode Manual Action OS Update/Upgrade/Downgrade File

 This Managed Configuration allows an Administrator using an EMM to specify the path and file name of an OS Update or Patch image file, which must already exist at the specified location in the device file system, to be used to update a Zebra Android device and should be specified only if one of the Action values ***OS Update***, ***OS Upgrade***, or ***OS Downgrade*** is chosen for the Managed Configuration **Firmware Over The Air Configuration - Action**.

-### Firmware Over The Air Configuration - Mode Manual Action Verify Manifest File
+### Mode Manual Action Verify Manifest File

 This Managed Configuration allows an Administrator using an EMM to specify the path and file name of a Manifest file, which must already exist at the specified location in the device file system, to be used to verify support on a Zebra Android device and should be specified only if the Action value ***Verify Manifest*** is chosen for the Managed Configuration **Firmware Over The Air Configuration - Action**.